twm-aspl/WrongOverloadSelected/README.md

 I've raised the issue on the Gitter forum and the consensus seems to be that Fable is selecting the wrong overload method:

 "It looks like fable is selecting the wrong overload for the >?> operator between Child.g_ and Grandchild.x_.
-Stepping through in rider, the selected overload is static member (>?>) (Prism, (g2, s2): Prism<'b,'c>) which calls Option.bind and so returns Grandchild.x directly, but the emitted javascript selects overload static member (>?>) (Prism, (g2, s2): Lens<'b,'c>) which calls Option.map, which results in Some g.x and so in test3 produces Some None (i.e.: "Some undefined")...once I patched the javascript to use the other overload, i got the expected output"
+Stepping through in rider, the selected overload is static member (>?>) (Prism, (g2, s2): Prism<'b,'c>) which calls Option.bind and so returns Grandchild.x directly, but the emitted javascript selects overload static member (>?>) (Prism, (g2, s2): Lens<'b,'c>) which calls Option.map, which results in Some g.x and so in test3 produces Some None (i.e.: "Some null")...once I patched the javascript to use the other overload, i got the expected output"

 * The essential test code is in Shared.fs.